History of rail transport in Bolivia: Second phase (1900–1929)

 Just under half of Bolivia's current rail network was built in the first quarter of the twentieth century.
 The increase in the construction of railways of the early twentieth century was necessary for the political survival of liberals and republicans.
 The railroads then had a halo of modernity and development that made them indispensable to any government program.
 They were perceived as a tool that would allow the colonization of vast territories and contribute to territorial integrity.
-In order to regulate the process of railway expansion, the government of Juan Misael Saracho promulgated of General Law of Railroads the 3rd October 1910.
+In order to regulate the process of railway expansion, the government of Juan Misael Saracho promulgated of General Law of Railroads 3 October 1910.

 The political and economic necessity of building railways, led to them accounting for 40% of Bolivia's $72 million foreign debt (mostly British, American and French) between 1900 and 1930.
 The railways were also financed with indemnities received after the Pacific and Acre wars.
 Under the terms of the Treaty of Petrópolis signed in 1903, Bolivia received £2 million, which was used to fund the Bolivian Railway (formed in 1906 as part of the Speyer loan) to build the main railway.
 Under the terms of the 1904 Treaty of Peace and Friendship (1904), the Chilean government undertook to build the Arica–La Paz railway, completed in 1913, thereby connecting the country's political and economic center with Arica, a natural port for Upper Peru since colonial times.
 Private companies also invested in railways.
 By 1925, more than 50% of the lines in operation had been built with British capital.

 In this second phase, two stages are identified in the construction of railways.
 In the first (1900–1915) railroads were built that intensified the connection of several regions of the country with the Pacific.
 They were oriented to the foreign market and therefore associated with mining.
 Two additional exits were made to the Pacific: the Guaqui–La Paz railway (98 km) completed in 1905 and the Arica–La Paz railway (233 km) completed in 1913.
 In addition, Oruro was communicated with Viacha (237 km) in 1913 (Line that only arrived at La Paz in 1917); and two important branches were built that had great impact on the mining regions: Río Mulatos–Potosí River (174 km) in 1912 and Uyuni–Atocha (90 km) in 1913.